In 1978, authorities found the remains of 29 young men in the crawl space of John Wayne Gacy's house. Now his old property can be yours for $459,000.

 Gacy was executed by lethal injection in 1994.
 Illinois’ Stateville Correctional Center served as his true final residence.

-After learning about serial killer John Wayne Gacy’s property being available for purchase, read about Mitchelle Blair, who tortured her children and hid their bodies in the freezer for a year.
-Next, check out 21 horrifying images inside the house of Ed Gein, the serial killer who inspired The Texas Chainsaw Massacre
+After learning about John Wayne Gacy’s house, read about Mitchelle Blair, who tortured her children and hid their bodies in the freezer for a year.
+Next, check out 21 horrifying images inside the house of Ed Gein, the serial killer who inspired The Texas Chainsaw Massacre.